 Cooking the Bacon

-While you are cooking your pasta, you can cook some bacon in a skillet until it is nice and crispy.
-Once cooked, simply drain it on paper towels, and chop or crumble it into small pieces until you are ready to add it to your pasta.
+While you are cooking your pasta, you can cook some bacon in a skillet or pan until it is nice and crispy.
+Once cooked, simply drain it on paper towels, and chop or crumble it into small pieces until you are ready to add it to this bacon pasta recipe.